 a person who has family, friends, and life.

-Most of all, a freelancer is a professional in one's field of expertise, whom, just like you, Sir, can use a little respect and dignity.
+Most of all, a freelancer may be the expert in his or her fields of practice, who, just like you, can use a little respect and dignity.